How to Hyperoxygenate Before Suctioning

 Oxygenation Safety and Recommendations

-The risks of hyperoxygenation are minimal, although, as you know, it is possible that oxygenation can distribute contaminants or move secretions deeper into the airway.
-So monitor the patient for signs of distress, and intervene if the patient begins to choke or aspirate.
+The risks of hyperoxygenation are minimal, although it is possible that oxygenation can distribute contaminants or move secretions deeper into the airway.
+Monitor the patient for signs of distress, and intervene if the patient begins to choke or aspirate.

-Otherwise, the precautions you need to take prior to oxygenation are virtually identical to those you will use for suctioning:
+Otherwise, the precautions you need to take before oxygenation are virtually identical to those you will use for suctioning:

 • Use only clean, sterilized equipment.